 “Over the coming months, we'll keep you informed with any further changes or any further news as it becomes available to us.
 In addition, we're collecting the questions of our contracting community and our clients to produce an FAQ which will help you understand the changes without having to take much time out of your day.”

-Having supplied IT contractors in the UK and further afield for over 26 years, Mike has experienced first-hand the evolution of contracting in the UK and supported hundreds if not thousands of workers with navigating the changes the industry has faced.
+Having supplied IT contractors in the UK and further afield for over 26 years, Mike has experienced first-hand the evolution of contracting in the UK and supported hundreds, if not thousands of workers in navigating the changes the industry has faced.

 If you have any questions or need further guidance on the IR35 rules, don't hesitate to contact us.

-I want to change my model from Umbrella to my PSC please.
+I want to change my model from Umbrella to my PSC.

 - We will need to check if this is possible with our client – we have to ensure that the contract “chain” is consistent and some clients have stated that we cannot engage workers via PSCs.